mgoltzsche/ctnr/README.md

 ## The OCI standard and this implementation

 An *[OCI image](https://github.com/opencontainers/image-spec/tree/v1.0.0)* provides a base [configuration](https://github.com/opencontainers/image-spec/blob/v1.0.0/config.md) and file system to create an OCI bundle from.
 The file system consists of a list of layers represented by tar files each containing the diff to its predecessor.
-cntnr manages images in its local store directory in the [OCI image layout format](https://github.com/opencontainers/image-spec/blob/v1.0.0/image-layout.md).
+ctnr manages images in its local store directory in the [OCI image layout format](https://github.com/opencontainers/image-spec/blob/v1.0.0/image-layout.md).
 Images are imported into the local store using the [containers/image](https://github.com/containers/image) library.
 A new bundle is created by extracting the image's file system into a directory and [deriving](https://github.com/opencontainers/image-spec/blob/v1.0.0/conversion.md) the bundle's default configuration from the image's configuration plus user-defined options.